Oppai-Dragon/bot/README.md

 ```git
 $ stack exec bot-exe
 ```
-To stop an application launched in this way, first select the git bash window as the active one and press crtl + c.
 If you closed git bash before the application stopped, then it will continue to work until you shut it down, for example, through the task manager.
 Also after the assembly bot-exe.exe appeared, it is located in bot/.stack-work/install/<something>/bin.